calvinw/machine-learning-rmarkdown/README.md

 R's rmarkdown and knitr packages are used to render the html, pdf and ipynb versions from the corresponding Rmd.
 The ipynb versions are created by using [pandoc](https://pandoc.org/) to convert from markdown (md) version to the ipynb.
 This is possible since recent versions of pandoc can create ipynb from markdown [see example](https://pandoc.org/try/?text=---%0Atitle%3A+%22Calculator%22%0Ajupyter%3A%0A++kernelspec%3A%0A++++display_name%3A+R%0A++++language%3A+R%0A++++name%3A+ir%0A---%0A%23+Lorem+ipsum%0A%0A**Lorem+ipsum**+dolor+sit+amet%2C+consectetur+adipiscing+elit.+Nunc+luctus%0Abibendum+felis+dictum+sodales.%0A%0A%60%60%60+code%0Aa%3C-3%0Ab%3C-4%0Aa%0Ab%0A%60%60%60%0A**Lorem+ipsum**+dolor+sit+amet%2C+consectetur+adipiscing+elit.+Nunc+luctus%0Abibendum+felis+dictum+sodales.%0A%0A%60%60%60+code%0Aplot(runif(20))%0A%60%60%60&from=markdown&to=ipynb).

-The ipynb versions are a format `ipynb_document` that is given in the "ipynb_document.R" file.
+The ipynb versions are a format `ipynb_document` that is given in the "ipynb_format.R" file.
 So you should source this document before using it.

 Once the ipynb files are committed to a Github repo they can then be opened in [Google Colab](https://colab.research.google.com/) or in [Binder](https://mybinder.org/).